gouthamnaveen/mva/README.md

 _Returns_:

-bias_adjusted_hindcast (Note: It has the same shape as that of the original hindcast data)
+bias_adjusted_hindcast (Note: It has the same shape as that of the hindcast)

 **adjust_forecast()**: